wazuh/wazuh-qa/docs/tests/integration/test_logcollector/test_macos/test_macos_file_status_basic.md

-# Test macOS file status basic
+# Test macOS - File status basic
 ## Overview

 Checks if `wazuh-logcollector` correctly generates the `file_status.json` file used by `only future events`.